Barr: Law enforcement must ‘dominate’ streets amid protests

-WASHINGTON (AP) - U.S. officials vowed to “maximize federal law enforcement presence” in the nation’s capital on Monday night after days of violent demonstrations led to fires across Washington and left scores of businesses with broken windows and dozens of police officers injured.
+WASHINGTON (AP) - U.S. officials vowed to “maximize federal law enforcement presence” in the nation’s capital after days of violent demonstrations led to fires across Washington and left scores of businesses with broken windows and dozens of police officers injured.

-The comments from Trump, Barr and other federal officials appeared aimed at avoiding similar scenes on Monday night, when protesters are expected to gather again.
-But there are also questions about whether using more aggressive law enforcement measures against demonstrators protesting police brutality would only increase tensions.
+The comments from Trump, Barr and other federal officials appeared aimed at avoiding similar scenes Monday night, when protesters were expected to gather again.
+But there were also questions about whether using more aggressive law enforcement measures against demonstrators protesting police brutality would only increase tensions.

 Barr told the state leaders that law enforcement officials must “have adequate force” and “go after troublemakers.”